 Till now we have created several Processes, but we haven’t tried to update an existing Process.
-In this article we will discuss how to update an existing activated Process or in other word you can say how to version control an existing Process in Process Builder.
+In this article, we will discuss how to update an existing activated Process, or in another word you can say how to version control an existing Process in Process Builder.
 The Spring’15 release has rolled and now you can able to use version control in Process Builder.

 What is version control?

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

 What is the need of version control in Process Builder?

 As you all are aware, there are no such concepts in Workflow rule then why we need a version control mechanism in Process Builder.
 This is because of Process Builder is nothing but a combination of Flow and Workflow rule and we can’t modify an activated Flow.
 It means once you have activated a Flow and want to make some changes to the same Flow, in that case, you end up creating a new version.
 Let’s start with a business use case

 Business Use case: – Martin Jones is working as System administrator in Universal Container.
 He had created a process to Auto assign Price book based on Opportunity Record Type in the article Getting Started with Process Builder – Part 14.
 Now his organization wants to implement this for one more record type, i.e. Telecommunications then assign a price book Telecommunications (15 digit price book Id): – 01sB00000006aec

 As we discussed once, Process gets activated it’s not possible to make any changes to it.
 Now we have two options that are save existing/activated process as

 To solve the above business requirement, we will save existing activated Process as a new version.
 Follow the below instructions to modify the existing Process for the above business requirement